andb0t/CLIC_analysis/README.md

 This variable does not tolerate duplicate entries.

 To modify existing processors contained in compiled shared objects a complete custom recompilation is necessary.
-For this, remove the central `*.so` path from MARLIN_DLL and add the your own one.
+For this, remove the corresponding path from MARLIN_DLL and add your own one.

 Some valuable documentation:
 * [LCIO: Class List](http://lcio.desy.de/v02-09/doc/doxygen_api/html/annotated.html)